Ree230875807/Ree230875807.github.io/README.md

 ## 🎤 Mock Interview Video

-This video demonstrates my mock interview where I present myself, explain my projects, and reflect on my technical and communication skills.
+This video demonstrates my mock interview where I present myself, and reflect on my technical and communication skills.

 The purpose of this interview was to improve my confidence, communication, and ability to explain software development concepts clearly.